 Regarding its features, it is very similar to its single stroller namesake.
 You won’t find the all-terrain tires or advanced suspension system found on the Alterrain Pro, but not too many people venture off-roads with two in tow.
 If you do, more power to you.
 We are impressed.

 Regardless, this is an excellent stroller with ample suspension, storage, and all the functionality noted above for the single stroller.
-This double stroller will accommodate up to 50 lbs. per seat and works great as an everyday stroller too.
+This double jogging stroller will accommodate up to 50 lbs. per seat and works great as an everyday stroller too.

 The BOB Revolution Flex DuallieBOB Revolution Flex Duallie will work with major car seats as well.
 One side of the adapter attaches to the car seat, while the second side of the attachment has a snack tray and cup holder for your older passenger.
 You might also consider the parent tray with bottle holders.
 If you are pushing two, we recommend staying hydrated. 💦

 It’s the small details that make the difference.
 The Revolution Flex Duallie also has plenty of storage for all of your baby gear and other necessities.